She’s easygoing when it comes to water. She’ll only need a drink when you can feel her soil is dry to the touch.

 About Chinese money plants

-Those round, flat leaves, which can grow as big as 15cm across, have earned it other nicknames, from UFO plant to Pancake plant.
+Those round, flat leaves, which can grow as big as 15cm across, have earned it other nicknames, from UFO plant to pancake plant.
 Whatever you choose to call it, it’s an excellent house guest.
 A bright place to live and water when it’s dry are all it asks (by the way, don't worry when it loses its lower leaves as it grows - it's totally normal).
 It will also thank you for a monthly feed with liquid fertiliser in spring and summer (dilute the feed to half strength as it doesn't like its drinks strong).

 Did you know?